ericcxie/ericxie.ca/src/content/blog/htn.md

 # What I learned

-When I joined, I never thought I’d learn as much as I have in the past eight months.
+When I joined, I never thought I'd learn as much as I have in the past eight months.
 Despite it being a hackathon, it's been surprising how much engineering principles are distilled.
 For me, the biggest takeaway is the importance of _shipping fast and iterate_.

 Given the nature of organizing a hackathon, we are constantly under a strict timeline as the event date approaches much quicker than you'd expect.
 If we delay one project, the subsequent projects would also be affected and so because of this, I had to learn to let go of my perfectionist tendencies and to prioritize tasks to deliver projects on time.
-Minor issues can always be addressed later, so they shouldn’t become blockers.
+Minor issues can always be addressed later, so they shouldn't become blockers.

 Honourable mention: QA is grossly overlooked.
 The amount of issues we could've avoided with users if someone had caught it in QA would've saved us so much time.